Steel Magnolias: Plot

-Shelby has a baby boy and names him Jackson Latcherie Jr. Clariee relates how her brother has become estranged from her nephew after he came out as gay and Ouiser is seeing Owen, but insists that they are only friends.
-Annelle has become a fundamentalist Christian, much to the consternation of her new boyfriend.
-Shelby and M'Lynn, to the horror of the other ladies, relate how the stress of pregnancy has caused Shelby's kidneys to shut down and she is now on dialysis.
+Shelby has a boy and names him Jackson Latcherie Jr. Clairee relates how her brother has become estranged from her nephew after the nephew came out as gay, and Ouiser is seeing Owen but insists that they are only friends.
+Shelby and M'Lynn, to the horror of the other ladies, relate how the stress of pregnancy has caused Shelby's kidneys to shut down and she is now on dialysis, as shown by Shelby's needle-marked arm.
 M'Lynn will be donating a kidney to her daughter the next day.

-Shelby recovers from the transplant, but four months later, Jackson arrives home to find her unconscious.
-Shelby is comatose, having contracted an infection in her central nervous system due to the suppressive therapy that keeps her body from rejecting the kidney.
-After doctors determine Shelby's condition is irreversible, the family jointly decide to remove her from life support, with Jackson signing the papers to consent.
-Shortly after Shelby's death, M'Lynn leaves the hospital and goes to Jackson's aunt Fern's house to pick up her grandson.
+Shelby recovers from the transplant, but four months later, Jackson arrives home to find her unconscious, having contracted an infection due to the suppressive therapy that keeps her body from rejecting the kidney.
+After the doctors determine that Shelby's condition is irreversible, the family decide to remove her from life support.

-After the funeral, M'Lynn breaks down in tears, and the other women comfort her and each other.

-M'Lynn gradually accepts her daughter's decision to have risked her life in return for a few special years of motherhood and decides to focus her energy on helping Jackson with raising her grandson.
-Annelle, who married Sammy and is now pregnant, tells M'Lynn she wants to name her own baby after Shelby, even if the baby turns out to be a boy, as she was the reason Annelle and Sammy met.
-M'Lynn approves, stating, "Life goes on."
+After breaking down in grief at Shelby's funeral, but later having a good laugh by Clairee's shenanigans at Ouiser's expense, M'Lynn gradually accepts her daughter's decision to have risked her life in return for a few years of motherhood and decides to focus her energy on helping Jackson with raising her grandson.
+Annelle, who married Sammy and is now pregnant, tells M'Lynn she wants to name her baby after Shelby as she was the reason Annelle and Sammy met, even if the baby happens to be a boy.
+M’Lynn, touched, says that Shelby would love that.

-At the town's Easter egg hunt, Annelle goes into labor and is rushed to the hospital by Truvy and her husband Spud in their truck, followed by Sammy in an Easter Bunny costume and Truvy and Spud's son Louie on Louie's motorcycle.
+At the town's Easter egg hunt, Annelle goes into labor and is rushed to the hospital by Truvy and her husband Spud in their truck, followed by Sammy in an Easter Bunny costume and Spud and Truvy's son Louie on Louie's motorcycle.